DANCING PANDAS

 We call again.
 Another 1.5 hour call.
 More pleading and begging.
 We are told to wait.
 Wait?
 Wait for what?
 The supervisor’s supervisor gives us their email address.
 There seems to be some kind of progress.
 As hours pass we keep on emailing.

 The flight that we are hoping to get on would leave at 5 pm to Addis.
-We would overnight in Addis and hopefully get on the early morning flight to Juba in time to get to the Mundari Tribe by sundown (and within all the visa contraints that we have).
+We would overnight in Addis and hopefully get on the early morning flight to Juba in time to get to the Mundari Tribe by sundown (and within all the visa constraints that we have).
 Another hour passes…We email again!

 And a miracle happens.
 We get the confirmation email.
 The head honcho was somehow able to get us on the flights all the way through to Juba.